tslenter/RS2WEB/docs/source/usage.rst

 Installation
 ------------

-To use RSv2, first the masterscript:
+To use RSv2, download the masterscript:

 .. code-block:: console